Evusma/Databricks_DE_associate/delta_tables_vs_lakeflow_declarative_pipelines.md

 - The dependencies are automatic: gold depends on silver, silver depends on bronze.
 - If bronze updates, the pipeline will trigger downstream tables.
+- You add this code as the source code on the settings page of the pipeline.
+You also set up there the mode, schedule, and other settings.

 **PySpark**